KabC03/-ABANDONED-JankC-compiler/Documentation/VM.md

 ### Pass over tokens (Intepreter)

-Once all tokens are placed into an array the intepreter runs.
-The program counter is an index into this array that increases by one each clock cycle.

 #### Most features are indentical to other ISA implementations with some exceptions

+- Registers

+    - The IR virtual machine only contains a specified number of general purpose registers and a stack pointer

+- Program counter

+    - The program counter is an index into the instruction array
+    - Increases by one each cycle

 - Arithmatic instructions